tom-krieger/pxe_install/README.md

 ##### `Ubuntu/Debian`

 A difference is that an `order` is needed for the concat fragments.
 Otherwirse the partition table will not work during preseed.
+If you have more than one disk in your partitioning infrmation, the partitioning is scanned before to create a `partman/auto-disk` entry with all availabe disk devices.

 Here're some small examples: